 What innovative research is happening at Brigham and Women’s Hospital?

 Our team is constantly exploring innovative uses of advanced technologies to achieve improved patient outcomes.
-Here are two of the innovative protocols we are currently investigating with SBRT:
+Here are three of the innovative protocols we are currently investigating with SBRT:

 Experiments suggest that radiation may stimulate the immune system and help immune therapies work better to kill cancers throughout the body in both the areas that have received radiation and in other areas as well.
 This ongoing research is testing whether using SBRT to kill cancer cells can produce a vaccine-like effect and improve the likelihood of response as compared with immunotherapy alone.